 With NATO entry blocked, Sweden turns hopeful eye towards Turkey's presidential elections

+With NATO entry blocked, Sweden turns hopeful eye toward Turkey's presidential elections

 Turkey's President Recep Tayyip Erdogan has been trailing challenger Kemal Kilicdaroglu in recent polls.